Immunizations Required for School Attendance

 Failure to provide proof of compliance with the required immunizations for school attendance will result in the student's exclusion from school until documentation is provided.

 Medical exemptions must be renewed annually by a NYS licensed physician and submitted to school nurse yearly.
+The district physician has final approval of all medical exemption requests.

 Serologic proof of immunity can be accepted ONLY for the following diseases: measles, mumps, rubella, varicella, and hepatitis B.